UnifiedPush/flutter-connector/example/README.md

-# flutter-connector_example
+# flutter_unified_push_example

-Demonstrates how to use the flutter-connector plugin.
+Demonstrates how to use the unified_push plugin for Flutter.

 ## Getting Started